 The biggest concern most people have about long-term travel or living abroad is how they’re going to earn a living if they quit the job they’ve got now.
 Many don’t relish the thought of having to start their own business from scratch just to be able to work remotely.
-Today’s post is a guest one from Caitlin Pyle that gives a couple possible answers.
+Today’s remote job options post is a guest one from Caitlin Pyle that gives a couple possible answers.
 She is a freelance proofreader, author, and online entrepreneur.
 She and her husband lived in South America for an entire year—and worked the whole time.
 Take it away Caitlin!

 If you’re like me, the idea of interacting with strangers can bring on a whole host of anxieties.
 I love being around people I know; it’s just being in a crowd that makes me uncomfortable… even though I love to travel.

 Working in an office environment is especially draining for me.
 Talking on the phone, going to meetings, dealing with bosses—all of it.
 So I just don’t do any of it!
 I work for myself instead, and I’ve been doing so since 2011.

 Many people are attracted to the “work-anywhere” lifestyle because of their introverted nature.
 I sure was.